GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Introduction

-However, traditional position encoding \cite{vaswani2017attention, dosovitskiy2020vit} seriously harms the flexibility of transformers.
-For instance, the fixed length of the learnable positional encoding makes it difficult to handle longer sequences than the training data during testing, while the sinusoidal positional encoding is hard to focus on the variability of different sequences.
-To address this, we utilize group convolution to extract the temporal position relationships in an adaptive manner.
-By combining both these aspects, we can obtain more discriminative temporal representations, which improves the performance of gait recognition.
+Besides, traditional positional encoding strategies~\cite{vaswani2017attention, dosovitskiy2020vit} have limitations on transformer adaptability.
+For instance, learnable positional encoding with a fixed length can prove challenging when handling sequences longer than what is observed during training.
+Meanwhile, sinusoidal encoding may not effectively capture the tiny variations among sequences.
+To address this, we use grouped convolution to extract temporal position information adaptively, combining the advantages of both strategies above.
+This results in more accurate position information for global temporal modeling, effectively improving recognition performance.

-The main contributions of our work can be summarized as follows: \begin{itemize} \item In this paper, we propose a novel effective framework GaitGS for gait recognition, which models temporal information from both the granularity dimension and span dimension simultaneously. \item We propose a Multi-Granularity Feature Extractor (MGFE), which comprises both a fine branch and a coarse branch.
-The fine branch focuses on capturing the micro-motion clues, while the coarse branch focuses on the macro-motion clues. \item Additionally, we introduce a Multi-Span Feature Learning (MSFL) module to extract comprehensive global and local temporal representations.
-To address the limitations of traditional position encoding, we utilize group convolution to generate temporal position information adaptively. \item Extensive experiments on three public datasets, CASIA-B \cite{yu2006framework}, GREW \cite{zhu2021gait}, and OU-MVLP \cite{takemura2018multi} demonstrate the state-of-the-art performance of.
-Furthermore, ablation experiments confirm the effectiveness of our proposed modules. \end{itemize}
+Our contributions can be summarized as: (1) We introduce GaitGS, a novel and effective framework for gait recognition, simultaneously modeling temporal information from both granularity and span dimensions.
+(2) The proposed MGFE comprises a fine branch for micro-motion clues and a coarse branch for macro-motion patterns.
+Additionally, we present MSFE for capturing local and global temporal information.
+Addressing positional encoding limitations, we integrate grouped convolution to adaptively generate temporal position information, enhancing global temporal modeling.
+(3) Extensive experiments on CASIA-B~\cite{yu2006framework}, and OU-MVLP~\cite{takemura2018multi} datasets demonstrate the state-of-the-art performance of GaitGS.
+Furthermore, ablation experiments further confirm the effectiveness of our proposed modules.